Norfolk and Western classes Y3 and Y3a: Construction and design

-The USRA 2-8-8-2's were designed with 25x32 in high-pressure cylinders, 36x32 in low-pressure cylinders, 57 in diameter driving wheels, and a working boiler pressure of 240 psi, and they were able to generate a tractive effort of 106,000 lbf with compound expansion.
+The USRA 2-8-8-2s were designed with 25x32 in high-pressure cylinders, 36x32 in low-pressure cylinders, 57 in diameter driving wheels, and a working boiler pressure of 240 psi, and they were able to generate a tractive effort of 106,000 lbf with compound expansion.
 A Mellin-type by-pass and intercepting control valve was used to transition the locomotive between simple and compound operations.
 Other features the USRA design came with included the Type A Schmidt Superheater, the N&W-style short frame Baker valve gear, and smokebox-mounted air pumps.

 Their tenders originally carried 16 ST of coal and 12,000 gal of water.
 The N&W received forty-five locomotives (Nos.
-2000-2044) of the USRA design in February, April, and May of 1919 from the American Locomotive Company's (ALCO) Schenectady Works, and the railway classified them as Y3's.
+2000-2044) of the USRA design in February, April, and May of 1919 from the American Locomotive Company's (ALCO) Schenectady Works, and the railway classified them as Y3s.
 (Note: The first USRA 2-8-8-2’s were originally planned to be assigned to the Virginian Railway, but for unknown reasons, they were quickly delivered to the N&W, instead.)
-Five more Y3's (Nos.
+Five more Y3s (Nos.
 2045-2049) were delivered from the Baldwin Locomotive Works in August and September that same year.
 While the N&W was also allowed to continue ordering 1700 series Y2 class locomotives, the N&W was satisfied with the Y3's superior performance, since they were able to travel with more reliable counterbalancing.

-Between March and June of 1923, three years the N&W was released from USRA control, the N&W decided to order thirty copies of the USRA 2-8-8-2's from ALCO's Richmond, Virginia Works, and they were classified as Y3a's (Nos.
+Between March and June of 1923, three years the N&W was released from USRA control, the N&W decided to order thirty copies of the USRA 2-8-8-2s from ALCO's Richmond, Virginia Works, and they were classified as Y3as (Nos.
 2050-2079).
-Towards the end of the 1920s, the N&W began rebuilding and modifying all their Y3's and Y3a's; their air pumps were moved to the right side of the boiler; they were equipped with a Worthington BL feedwater heater on the left side; and their boiler pressure was raised to 270 psi, resulting in their tractive effort being boosted to 136,985 lbf with simple expansion and 114,154 lbf with compound expansion.
+Towards the end of the 1920s, the N&W began rebuilding and modifying all of their Y3s and Y3as; their air pumps were moved to the right side of the boiler; they were equipped with a Worthington BL feedwater heater on the left side; and their boiler pressure was raised to 270 psi, resulting in their tractive effort being boosted to 136,985 lbf with simple expansion and 114,154 lbf with compound expansion.
 Their tenders were replaced with larger ones that carried 30 ST of coal and 22,000 gal of water.